Permit Prices in the EU Carbon Market

 Navigating Regulations was Difficult

-The takeaway is that navigating the regulatory process and even getting ahold of basic information (like the amount of offsets they were allowed to use) was a real problem.
+The takeaway is that navigating the regulatory process — even just getting ahold of basic information (like the amount of offsets they were allowed to use) was a real problem.

 When firms did use offsets they almost always used them up to their cap.
 Or, what they